marcelovani/term_tree_selector/README.md

 **Vocabulary:** The hierarchical vocabulary to use

-**Root Label:** The label of the root terms, e.g. "Make", used to display "Select Make" in the select box.
+**Root Label:** The label for the root terms, e.g. "Make", used to display "Select Make" in the root select box.

-**Leaf Label:** The label of the leaf terms, e.g. "Model", used to display "Select Model" in the select box.
+**Leaf Label:** The label for the leaf terms, e.g. "Model", used to display "Select Model" in the leaf select box.

 **Leaf Level:** The number levels to traverse to populate the leaf select box (Second or Third)

 **Submit Label:** The text shown on the submit button

-**Description (optional):** Text that will be display above the form
+**Description (optional):** Text that will be displayed above the form

 ## REST Endpoints
 The following REST Export endpoints are provided by the